coderhouse-homeworks-palacios/05-app-tabnav-palacios/README.md

 ### Idea

-The main goal of this exercise was to comply with the challenge's requirements in terms of having a couple of screens and navigating between them using a Navigator stack as shown in class.
+The main goal of this exercise was to comply with the challenge's requirements in terms of having a couple of screens and navigating between them using a Tab Navigator stack with two or more navigation stacks within.

-Besides, it was an opportunity to tinker with `ImageBackground` and the `TouchableOpacity` components to create some kind of graphic button.

-Finally, I wanted to tinker a little bit with the `FlatList` component, even in its most basic form.
+It was built on top of the previous homework with a couple of improvements.

 ### Challenges

-I wanted to have an "Image Button" inside the `FlatList` component and show a product detail screen.
-However, it wasn't possible as I had some challenges to expand it successfully.
+The same ones I had with the previous excercise, so I didn't tinker a lot but focused on the tab navigation.

+Regarding the tab navigator, I wanted to implement a vertical divider but was running out of time.

 ## Mock